Persistent Homotopy Groups of Metric Spaces: Stability of Persistent Homotopy Groups

 \section{Stability of Persistent Homotopy Groups}

 Recall that the interleaving distance between persistent groups $\bbG$ and $\bbH$ is given in Definition \ref{def:interleaving} by letting $\caC=\grp$:

-In this section, we prove the following stability theorem for the interleaving distance of persistent $\rmK$-homotopy groups (equivalently, for persistent $\VR$-homotopy groups): \stabofppiKn
+In this section, we prove the following stability theorem for the interleaving distance of persistent $\rmK$-homotopy groups (equivalently, for persistent $\VR$-homotopy groups): \stabofppiKn*

-As a consequence of the above theorem, we can derive a stability theorem for fundamental groups: \GHstabofpi
+As a consequence of the above theorem, we can derive a stability theorem for fundamental groups: \GHstabofpi*

-Given the isomorphism between the persistent fundamental group and the persistent $\rmK$-fundamental group (cf. Theorem \ref{thm:iso-ppi_1's}), another immediate application of Theorem \ref{thm:stab-ppi_n} is the stability for persistent fundamental groups: \begin{restatable} [$\di$-stability for $\ppi_1(\bullet)$]{theorem}{stabofppi} Let $(X,x_0)$ and $(Y,y_0)$ be pointed compact metric spaces.
-Then
+Given the isomorphism between the persistent fundamental group and the persistent $\rmK$-fundamental group (cf. Theorem \ref{thm:iso-ppi_1's}), another immediate application of Theorem \ref{thm:stab-ppi_n} is the stability of persistent fundamental groups; see the rightmost inequality of the following theorem.
+The leftmost inequality below follows from the persistent Hurewicz theorem.